EvlonLin/DetinProject/README.md

 <a name="usage"></a>

+## Note
+This project is built for the interview coding challenge.
+The links on the Drawers does not work yet.

 ## how to get started
 1. download the .zip file or clone the reposotory
 2. use terminal and -cd into the folder